-The study was conducted in Akwa Ibom State located in the Southeastern Zone (Latitude 4o33' and 5o35'N and longitude 7o35' and 8o25'E) of Nigeria.
-The major crops grown in the state are oil palm, cocoa, coconut, cassava, rice, plantain, banana, and vegetables (Akwa Ibom Ministry of Agriculture, 2005).
+The study was conducted in Akwa Ibom State located in the Southeastern Zone (Latitude 4033' and 5035' N and longitude 7^o35' and 8025'E) of Nigeria.
+The major crops grown in the state are oil palm, rubber, cocoa, kola nuts, coconut, citrus, cassava, rice, cowpea, plantain, banana, pineapple and vegetables (Akwa Ibom Ministry of Agriculture, 2005).
 The state is divided into six agricultural zones.
 Three zones were randomly selected to take part in the study.
-Two hundred and seventy two (272) farmers were randomly selected from a population of 14,640 to take part in the study.
-Questionnaire was used to collect data on the respondents' socioeconomic characteristics, knowledge level, information communication source, and constraints on the use of pesticides.
+Two hundred and seventy-two (272) farmers were randomly selected from a population of 14,640 Akwa Ibom State Agricultural Development Programme (AKADEP) registered farmers to take part in the study.
+Questionnaire were used to collect data on the respondents' socioeconomic characteristics, knowledge level, information communication source, and constraints on the use of pesticides.
 The hypothesis was tested using multiple regression and ordinary least square method to estimate the level of adherence to correct pesticide utilization.
 The implicit form of the model thus: